What is dry mouth

 Looking after your teeth

-- Brushing each morning and night with a small, soft toothbrush and a pea-sized amount of fluoride toothpaste.
+- Use a small soft toothbrush and a pea-sized amount of fluoride toothpaste.